2.Material Accounting Policies

 Investments in Equity Instruments

 An equity investment classified as FVTOCI is initially measured at fair value plus transaction costs.
 Subsequently, it is measured at fair value and, all fair value changes are recognised in Other Comprehensive Income (OCI) and accumulated in "Reserve for Equity instruments through OCI".
-There is no recycling of the amounts from OCI to Statement of Profit and Loss, even on sale of investment.
+On disposal of such instruments, the cumulative gain or loss recognised in OCI is transferred directly to Retained Earnings / General Reserve and is not recycled to the Statement of Profit and Loss.
+However, the difference between the actual sale proceeds and the fair value of the instrument at the date of derecognition, if any, is recognised in the Statement of Profit and Loss.

 Investment in subsidiaries, associates and joint venture are measured at cost less provision for impairment.
 On disposal of investments in subsidiaries, associates and joint venture, the difference between net disposal proceeds and the carrying amounts are recognised in the Statement of Profit and Loss.